Skip to main content

 • “No crashes experienced, performance is great and no glitches.”

-• “Worst matchmaking system: AFK players cancel game launch, buggy server randomly removes you from party, infinite starting screen.”
+• “The matchmaking system is the worst: AFK players cancel game launches, buggy servers randomly remove you from the party, and there's an infinite starting screen.”

 • humor

-• “Me and my friend were dodging and weaving and getting last second heals off while screaming and laughing our heads off in the final boss on the 2nd easiest difficulty.”
+• “Me and my friend were dodging and weaving and getting last second heals off while screaming/laughing our heads off in the final boss on the 2nd easiest difficulty.”

 • “Don't get me wrong, I love difficult and challenging games, but this is to a point where it's unfunny and just suffering.”